 As you wander around, along alleys bordered by series of smooth stones, you may come across half naked men.
 The Taneka people believe that in order to “become” a man, it is necessary to combine time, patience and a lot of… blood from sacrificed animals.
 It actually is a lifetime process in the sense that life itself becomes a rite of passage.
 As a consequence, life should not be considered conditioned by a “before” and an “after” but rather as following a continuous path.

-Transfer southwards.
-Visit the Savalou shrine, an important place for animist pilgrims.
+Transfer south and visit the Savalou shrine, an important place for animist pilgrims.

 DASSA - ABOMEY